Grimm-Aerospace/GrimmModlets/README.md

 + **Why?** - Because the Kerbalism BDB patch is out of date as of writing.

 + **Dependencies** - Bluedog Design Bureau, Kerbalism, Kerbalism Default profile

-### CNCJNSQStations

-+ **What?** - Adds CommNetConstellation ground station definitions for JNSQ.
-Now part of JNSQ.
-Known issues: 1) Do not change default Ground Station enable/disable settings in base/KK settings pages as it bugs out CNC.
-2) Stock Kerbin DSN names appear in flight for some stations, this is just a visual issue and has no gameplay consequences.

-+ **Why?** - Because stock CommNet is boring and RealAntennas has no support for NFX reflectors.

-+ **Dependencies** - CommNetConstellation, JNSQ

-### GrimmHistorian

-+ **What?** - Historian profile that I use in all my screenshots.

-+ **Why?** - Why not.

-+ **Dependencies** - Historian.

 ### JNSQUSIWarpDrive